Distributed Phase Estimation Algorithm and Distributed Shor's Algorithm: Introduction

 \section{Introduction}

 Quantum computing is rapidly developing and has shown impressive advantages over classical computing in factoring larger integer \cite{shor1994algorithms}, solving linear system of equations \cite{harrow2009quantum}, simulating chemical molecular \cite{aspuru2005simulated} and other fields.
 However, in order to realize quantum algorithms in practice, medium or large scale general quantum computers are required.
 Currently it is still difficult to implement such quantum computers.
-Therefore, to advance the application of quantum algorithms in the NISQ era, we would consider to reduce the number of qubits and circuit depth for each quantum computer.
+Therefore, to advance the application of quantum algorithms in the NISQ era, we would consider to reduce the required qubits or other quantum resources for quantum computers.

-Distributed quantum computing is a computing method that combines distributed computing and quantum computing \cite{avron2021quantum,beals2013effcient,li2017application, yimsiriwattana2004distributed}.
+Distributed quantum computing is a computing method that combines distributed computing and quantum computing \cite{avron2021quantum,beals2013effcient,li2017application,yimsiriwattana2004distributed}.
 It aims to solve problems by utilizing multiple smaller quantum computers working together.
 Distributed quantum computing is usually used to reduce the resources required by each computer, including qubits, gate complexity, circuit depth and so on.
-Due to these potential benefits, distributed quantum computing has been studied significantly \cite{avron2021quantum,beals2013effcient,li2017application, yimsiriwattana2004distributed,tan2022distributed,qiu2022distributed}.
+Due to these potential benefits, distributed quantum computing has been studied significantly \cite{avron2021quantum,beals2013effcient,izumi2019quantum,le2018sublinear,li2017application,qiu2022distributed,tan2022distributed,yimsiriwattana2004distributed}.
+For example, in 2013, Beals et al. proposed an algorithm for parallel addressing quantum memory \cite{beals2013effcient}.
+In 2018, Le Gall et al. studied quantum algorithms in the quantum CONGEST model \cite{le2018sublinear}.
+In 2022, Qiu et al. proposed a distributed Grover's algorithm \cite{qiu2022distributed}, and Tan, Xiao and Qiu et al. proposed a distributed quantum algorithm for Simon's problem \cite{tan2022distributed}.
+These distributed quantum algorithms can reduce quantum resources to some extent.